servo/servo/docs/ORGANIZATION.md

     * assorted utility methods and types that are commonly used throughout the project.
   * webdriver_server
     * In-process server to allow manipulating browser instances via a WebDriver client.
-  * webdriver_traits
-    * APIs to the webdriver crate for crates that don't want to depend on the webdriver crate for build speed reasons.
 * etc
   * Useful tools and scripts for developers.
 * mach